 - Customized filter cartridges depending on the local needs based on the sensor data and other public data

-- Biodegradable cartridges leveraging 4 years of previous research on TAPP 1 and 2
+- Reusable cartridges leveraging 4 years of previous research on TAPP 1 and 2

 Technical Information on TAPP X